MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

 Sometimes a model may choose multiple functions for invocation.
 This is often referred to as **parallel** function calling.
 When multiple functions are chosen by the AI model, Semantic Kernel will invoke them concurrently.

 > [!TIP]
-> In OpenAI, you can disable parallel function calling by doing the following:
+> With the OpenAI or Azure OpenAI connector, you can disable parallel function calling by doing the following:
 >
 > ```python
 > from semantic_kernel.connectors.ai.open_ai import OpenAIChatPromptExecutionSettings